Policies, FAQs, & Forms

 2) Will my insurance cover services?
 Is my insurance in-network?

-Insurances we accept include the following: BCBS/HMA/Bridgespan Health, Beacon Health, Coventry, Cigna, DMAP (Open Card), First Choice Health/Kaiser Added Choice/EBMS, Healthshare, MHN/HealthNet, MODA, Tuality Health & Associate’s Plan (MODA), PacificSource/RELIANT, Providence Pref.
-PPO, and Optum: UBH, UMR, PBH.
-We are expecting to be contracted with Aetna in 2019.
+Insurances we accept include the following: Aetna, BCBS/HMA/Bridgespan Health, Beacon Health, Coventry, Cigna, DMAP (Open Card), First Choice Health/Kaiser Added Choice/EBMS, Healthshare, MHN/HealthNet, MODA, Tuality Health & Associate’s Plan (MODA), PacificSource/RELIANT, Providence Pref.
+PPO, and Optum: United (UBH), United Medical Resources (UMR), Providence (PBH).

 As a courtesy we will verify your mental health benefits as part of the new patient process.
 Remember, the best person to determine coverage is yourself as the insurance customer.